department-of-veterans-affairs/vets-website/docs/schemaform/walkthrough.md

 ## JSON Schema

 One pre-requisite for understanding how schemaform works is the JSON Schema standard.
 JSON Schema is a way of describing the allowed shape of JSON objects.
-There are some good examples to look through on the (http://json-schema.org/examples.html)[JSON Schema site].
+There are some good examples to look through on the (JSON Schema site)[http://json-schema.org/examples.html].
 Here are some basics:

 Schema's have a type, that tells you what kind of data is allowed: